malartpeqani1234/quotopia/README.md

-# quotopia
+# Quotopia
-# This is made by Malart Peqani
+This is made by Malart Peqani
-# All rights are reserved to Malart Peqani (Creator of Quotopia)
+All rights are reserved to Malart Peqani (Creator of Quotopia)